Auxiliary General Oceanographic Research (AGOR) Vessels, United States of America

 The ships are designed for up to 40 days of stay at sea with distance spanning up to 10,000 nautical miles, and are able to defy rough sea and wind conditions.
 Moreover, they remain operational during 75% of the winter months in the north-west and north Atlantic regions.

 The vessels are designed to consume less fuel while also reducing harmful gas emissions.
 An important feature of the sister ships is the multi-drive, low-voltage system with fail-secure technology.
 It improves reliability, reduce maintenance costs and increase each vessel's efficiency.

 Technologically advanced features of the vessels include underwater acoustic positioning systems, a unique hull form to prevent bubbles from entering into the acoustic sensor zone, and a central cooling system to provide HVAC.

 Laboratory areas and scientific equipment

 The main laboratory area onboard the AGOR vessels is designed to measure 95.04m², while the wet laboratory area is 36.98m².
-The ships are also outfitted with a 28.89m² computer laboratory.
+The ships are also outfitted with a 28.89m² computer laboratories.
 The lab area staging bay measures 28.15m².
 The ships are also designed to have a science storage capacity of 142.05m³ and science payload capacity of 250t.

 Each vessel is equipped with acoustic equipment to allow scientists to map the deepest layer of the oceans and face the challenges posed by blue-water research.

-The vessels are fitted with highly advanced equipment, including a deep water multi-beam survey system, a multi-beam survey system for shallow water, sub-bottom profiling system to map various marine sediment layers, an acoustic doppler current profiler (ADCP) to measure water current velocities and an acoustic navigation and tracking system (ANTS).
+The vessels are fitted with highly advanced equipment, including a deep water multi-beam survey system, a multi-beam survey system for shallow water, sub-bottom profiling system to map various marine sediment layers, an acoustic doppler current profiler (ADCP) to measure water current velocities, and an acoustic navigation and tracking system (ANTS).

 Diesel electric propulsion system onboard